 About 6 miles east of Churchill Downs (via I-65S and I-264E), the Louisville Zoo (1100 Trevilian Way) entertains the whole family.
 In addition to observing the zoo's impressive assortment of animals, there are other interesting things to do.
 Kids love the zoo's train while a carousel and playground delight tykes.

 Among the cluster of attractions on West Main Street, you'll come across two that represent well-crafted items unique to Kentucky.
-The Kentucky Museum of Art and Craft (715 W. Main St.) preserves the cultural heritage of the Bluegrass State.
+The KMAC Museum (715 W. Main St.), a contemporary art museum, aims to connect people to art and creative practice.
 If you're a baseball fan, then you can appreciate art of a different sort at the Louisville Slugger Museum & Factory (800 W. Main St.); this is the place where the iconic baseball bat is constructed, and you can go on a tour to see how it's done.

 Evening Bardstown Road, just southeast of downtown, is known as the city's Restaurant Row.
 Seviche-A Latin Restaurant (1538 Bardstown Rd.) touts Nuevo Latino cuisine prepared with flair, enhanced by inventive cocktails and a modern yet cozy atmosphere with copper, leather and wood accents.
 For a down-home treat, try Mark's Feed Store (1514 Bardstown Rd.), where the barbecue consistently ranks high in area polls.
 Galleries, boutiques, pubs and nightspots dot the neighborhood as well.

 For a nautical endeavor, the historic steamboat Belle of Louisville and the riverboat Spirit of Jefferson offer dinner cruises (embarking at 401 W. River Rd.) on the Ohio River.
 Reserve a window seat if you are intent on catching the view, especially lovely at sunset.